hoyathalis/hoyathalis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I’m Hoyath Ali, a Master’s student in Computer Science at the <a href="https://www.ucr.edu/">University of California, Riverside</a>, with 3 years of industry experience in machine learning.
-My journey in technology includes notable experience at <a href="https://www.goldmansachs.com/">Goldman Sachs</a>, where I developed systems to enhance financial security and operational efficiency.
+I’m Hoyath Ali, a Master’s student in Computer Science at the University of California, Riverside 🎓, with 3 years of experience in machine learning.
+My career has involved developing systems to enhance financial security 🔐 and optimize clinical trial protocols 💊.

-Currently, I’m focusing on leveraging my expertise to tackle complex problems in machine learning and AI.
-My technical skill set includes proficiency in Python, JavaScript, and various machine learning frameworks such as PyTorch, Scikit-learn, and Transformers.
-I have hands-on experience with cloud platforms like AWS and tools for real-time model monitoring and deployment, including Docker and Kubernetes.
-My work has involved developing systems to enhance financial security, optimize clinical trial protocols, and assist with no-code logic analysis.
+I’m passionate about machine learning and deep learning 🤖, focusing on fine-tuning large language models (LLMs) ✨ and exploring retrieval-augmented generation (RAG) 🔍.
+My technical skill set includes Python , JavaScript , and frameworks such as PyTorch 🔥, Scikit-learn 📊, and Transformers 🧠.
+I also have hands-on experience with AWS ☁️, Docker 🐳, and Kubernetes 🛠️ for real-time model monitoring and deployment.
 ## News and Updates

 <table style="border-collapse: collapse; width: 100%; border: none;">